Map of UK

 Time Zone: GMT +0 to +1 (Summer)

-Made up of four constituent countries: England, Wales, Scotland and Northern Ireland, the UK's full title is The United Kingdom of Great Britain and Northern Ireland; with Great Britain being made up of England, Wales and Scotland.
-Borders between the different countries are only marked by road signs these days, however the people of each country are still strongly patriotic and, for example, have separate international football teams (however we participate in the Olympics as a single entity).
+The United Kingdom is made up of four constituent countries: England, Wales, Scotland and Northern Ireland, the UK's full title is The United Kingdom of Great Britain and Northern Ireland; with Great Britain being made up of England, Wales and Scotland.
+These days the borders between the different countries are only marked by road signs, however the people of each country are still strongly patriotic and, for example, have separate international football teams (however we participate in the Olympics as a single entity).

 There are no true mountains in the UK but large parts of Northern England and much of Scotland and Wales are filled with large hills and much of these areas are dedicated national parks, providing large areas of semi wilderness for walking and other activities.
 Of these my favourites are the Lake District and Snowdonia, and closer to home Dartmoor is a great place for a hiking, cycling and climbing.